microsoft/FluidFramework/build-tools/talks/2022-build-tools-refresh.md

 # Terms

-* The release _driver_ is a human who's responsible for a release.
+The release _driver_ is a human who's responsible for a release.

-* The release _process_ is the process that we define to deliver the release.
+The release _process_ is the process that we define to deliver the release.

 * It is driven by business goals.
 * Non-developers care about it.
 * It can change.

+---

+# Terms

-* The release _tools_ are intended to help the driver perform a release.
+The release _tools_ are intended to help the driver perform a release.

- * In other words, they exist to automate the release process.
+In other words, they exist to automate the release process.

- * Only release drivers (read: developers) care about them.
+Only release drivers (read: developers) care about them.

 ---